arturogalan/noise-box/README.md

 ## TO-DO
-Remove unnecessary Vue.set when setting vars
-Move convertToMono to a property of noisefy input effect
+Remove unnecessary Vue.set when setting vars and separete entities pedal and entities amp Move convertToMono to a property of noisefy input effect Fill all the distortion curves
+Quit input and output from amp and draw them apart from amp header (maybe in the footer?)
+Tuner
+Curves graphs
+make a mixin for the knobs